Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity

-\section{The model}
+\section{The Model}

-We now calculate the FB correlations in windows separated in rapidity and azimuth using the simple two stage model \cite{PLB00,EPJC04,Vestn1}, inspired by a string picture of hadronic interactions.
-In this model we suggests that at the initial stage of interaction some number $N$ of strings are formed, which fluctuates event-by-event with some variance $D_N=\av {N^2}-\av {N}^2$ and scaled variance \beq \omega_N=D_N/\av N \ . \eeq Note that the fluctuation in the number of strings in pp and especially in AA collisions is not poissonian \cite{PRC11} and hence $\omega_N\neq 1$.
-Its value depends on the collision energy.
-At next stage of the interaction one considers these strings as identical independent sources of observed charge particles.
+In this section, we calculate the FB correlations between windows separated in rapidity and azimuth using the simple two stage model \cite{PLB00,EPJC04,Vestn1}.
+This model inspired by the string picture of hadronic interactions.
+In this model we suggest that at the initial stage of interaction, $N$ strings are formed.
+This value fluctuates event-by-event resulting in the scaled variance: \beq \omega_N=D_N/\av N=(\av {N^2}-\av {N}^2)/\av N \ . \eeq Note that this fluctuation is non-poisson in both pp and AA collisions \cite{PRC11}, hence $\omega_N\neq 1$.
+Furthermore, its value depends on the collision energy.
+After the initial stage of the interaction, one considers these strings as identical independent sources of observed charge particles.

-In the present work, along with the so-called long-range (LR) part of the correlation \cite{CapKr78,EPJC04, Dub10}, originating from the fluctuation in the number of strings, we take into account also the short-range (SR) contribution, originating from the correlation between particles produced by a single string.
+Along with the long-range (LR) part of the correlation \cite{CapKr78,EPJC04, Dub10}, originating the fluctuation in $N$, this section also takes into account the short-range (SR) part.
+The SR part originates from the correlation between particles produced by a single string.

-\subsection{Pair correlation function of a single string}
+\subsection{Pair Correlation Function of a Single String}